sb-cyber-dev/cisco-networking/1.basic-device-config/README.md

 ## Concepts
 - Switch Boot Sequence

+---

 ## Switch Basic BOOT Sequence

 When a Cisco device is powered on, it goes through these 5 steps:

 ### Step 1: Power-On Self-Test (POST)
-- Switch loads a POST program stored in ROM [non-volatile, Read-Only memory, stores essential program/firmware for device boot]
+- Switch loads a POST program stored in ROM (non-volatile, Read-Only Memory, stores essential program/firmware for device boot).

-- POST tests:
+#### POST Tests:
-  - CPU
-    1. can execute instructions
+1. **CPU**
-    2. read/write to memory
+  - Can execute instructions.
+  - Read/write to memory.
-    3. check for device faults/damages
+  - Check for device faults/damages.

-  - DRAM [Dynamic RAM, volatile memory, ]
+2. **DRAM** (Dynamic RAM, volatile memory, critical to switch operation)
-    1. write and read back data to memory
+  - Write and read back data to memory.

-    2.
-  - Flash device (flash file system)
+3. **Flash Device** (flash file system)
+  - Checks the integrity of stored files and the presence of the IOS image.